Judge orders White House to immediately return CNN’s Jim Acosta's press pass

 Trump has made his dislike of CNN clear since before he took office and continuing into his presidency.
 He has described the network as "fake news" both on Twitter and in public comments.

-At last week's press conference, which followed the midterm elections, Trump was taking questions from reporters and called on Acosta, who asked about Trump's statements about a caravan of migrants making its way to the U.S.-Mexico border.
+At last week's press conference, Trump was taking questions from reporters and called on Acosta, who asked about Trump's statements about a caravan of migrants making its way to the U.S.-Mexico border.
 After a terse exchange, Trump told Acosta, "That's enough," several times while calling on another reporter.

 Acosta attempted to ask another question about special counsel Robert Mueller's Russia investigation and initially declined to give up a hand-held microphone to a White House intern.
 Trump responded to Acosta by saying he wasn't concerned about the investigation, calling it a "hoax," and then criticized Acosta, calling him a "rude, terrible person."